Mindfulness for Screen Fatigue and Digital Overload

 Screen fatigue mindfulness and sleep pressure

 Lack of sleep can amplify eye discomfort, irritability, and mental fog, which can make screen fatigue feel more intense.
-Per the CDC, about 30% of adults regularly get less than the recommended 7 hours of sleep. source
+Per the CDC, about 30% of adults regularly get less than the recommended 7 hours of sleep.
+CDC guidance

 Mindfulness does not treat insomnia or sleep disorders.
 It can, however, help you notice when tiredness is pushing you toward more scrolling, more checking, or one more episode when your body is already asking to stop.

-One simple evening transition: close the laptop, look at a non-screen object across the room, take three slow breaths, and feel your feet on carpet or tile before standing.
-Then decide what comes next without reopening the device.
-A folded towel on bedroom carpet is enough of a practice space if you want a short sit.
+One simple evening transition: finish the last screen task, look at a non-screen object across the room, take three slow breaths, and notice one ordinary sensation, such as an itchy forehead or the weight of fabric at your wrist.
+Then decide what comes next without drifting back into the same digital loop.
+Waiting for pasta to boil, rinsing a brush, or sitting quietly on a museum bench can be enough of a practice space if you want a short reset.

 For remote workers, the line between work screen and home screen can blur fast.
 A routine for mindfulness for remote work can make that line more visible.